-- (1) The main risk mitigation mechanisms include: incorporating a balanced and diversified combination of performance metrics for incentive plans to protect against one particular metric being promoted at the expense of overall health of the business, emphasis on long-term incentives with three year vesting cycles in the executive pay mix to discourage undue short-term risk-taking and curtailing the use of options (which offer the greatest leverage to share price fluctuation) so they represent only 14.5% of NEO total target direct compensation. - (2) The President and CEO as well as all EVPs have a clawback clause in their employment agreements that provides for the Corporation, at its discretion, to clawback a portion of cash and equity compensation awarded to them as well as to obtain reimbursement for a portion of the gains realized on the exercise of options granted to them after their appointment.
-The clawback is enforceable if there is a financial restatement due to gross negligence, intentional misconduct or fraud during the 24 months preceding the restatement, and where it is determined that the cash or equity awards paid would have been lower had the restatement occurred prior to the payment of such awards. - All stock option holders are subject to a clawback clause if they engage in prohibited behaviours as described in greater detail in section 9.5 entitled 2014 Compensation Elements under the heading Long-Term Incentive Plan. - In the event of termination for cause, an individual forfeits all vested and unvested options and unvested RSU and PSU grants.
+- The main risk mitigation mechanisms include: incorporating a balanced and diversified combination of performance metrics for incentive plans to protect against one particular metric being promoted at the expense of overall health of the business, emphasis on long-term incentives with three-year vesting cycles in the executive pay mix to discourage undue short-term risk taking and curtailing the use of options (which offer the greatest leverage to share price fluctuation) so they represent only 14.5% of NEO total target direct compensation. - [2] The President and CEO as well as all EVPs have a clawback clause in their employment agreements that provides for the Corporation, at its discretion, to clawback a portion of cash and equity compensation awarded to them as well as to obtain reimbursement for a portion of the gains realized on the exercise of options granted to them after their appointment.
+The clawback is enforceable if there is a financial restatement due to gross negligence, intentional misconduct or fraud during the 24 months preceding the restatement, and where it is determined that the cash or equity awards paid would have been lower had the restatement occurred prior to the payment of such awards. - All stock option holders are subject to a clawback clause if they engage in prohibited behaviours as described in greater detail in section 9.5 entitled 2015 Compensation elements under the heading Long-Term Incentive Plan. - In the event of termination for cause, an individual forfeits all vested and unvested options and unvested RSU and PSU grants. - (3) The double-trigger CIC policy requires a CIC and termination for reasons other than for cause or resignation for good reason for 18 months post CIC.
+This prevents the Corporation from being obliged to pay termination benefits during a CIC if an executive's employment is not terminated as part of the CIC.
+More information can be found in section 11.5 entitled Termination and change-in-control benefits.